How to draw sunflowers.

 - Petals: Bright yellow sunflower petals are called ray florets.
-Each sunflower has several layers of petals that angle out in a disk from the center of the flower.
+Each sunflower has several layers of petals that angle out in a disc from the centre of the flower.

-- Flower head: One of the trickiest parts to draw is the center of the sunflower.
-It’s called a flower head or disk flower, and is actually made up of lots of tiny, individual flowers called florets.
+- Flower head: One of the trickiest parts to draw is the centre of the sunflower.
+It’s called a flower head or disc flower and is actually made up of lots of tiny, individual flowers called florets.
 These little florets bloom and mature into seeds.

 A simple step-by-step drawing tutorial.

-“To me, a sunflower always starts with the center disk, and from there it’s just a matter of adding petals,” adds Stanton.
-Before you draw the petals, draw a larger circle around the main center of the flower.
+“To me, a sunflower always starts with the centre disc and from there it’s just a matter of adding petals,” adds Stanton.
+Before you draw the petals, draw a larger circle around the main centre of the flower.
 This will act as a guide for your petals to fit inside.